 The following exercise is one that I have used with people approaching change in their life (and that is all of us), and especially as they approach retirement from work, or release from demanding family responsibilities.

-I’ve used a version of it also in a museum garden setting, as part of a community programme to promote wellbeing in the over-50s.
+I’ve also offered a version of it in a museum garden setting, as part of a community programme to promote wellbeing in the over-50s.
 The participants found it relaxing, playful, and of surprisingly deep impact.
 In a workshopping group, it can promote a celebration of diversity and individuality, while helping to reinforce the commonality of “being human”.

 A friend reports having done a similar exercise on a novel-writing workshop.
 Initially she was very resistant to doing “cut and glue with pictures”, when she had expected serious wordcraft and editing tuition.
-She was amazed just how effective it was to juxtapose moods, lay down textures, and select themes – graphically.
+Yet despite her skepticism she was amazed just how effective it was to juxtapose moods, lay down textures, and select themes – graphically.
 Wordiness can impose obstacles to flow.
 Once these dissolve, plot, settings and dialogue are released.

 The rest of my life

-You are invited to spend the next hour or so discovering and recovering your sense of wellbeing.
+You are invited to spend the next hour or so discovering and recovering your sense of wellbeing, in a confidential setting which we all agree upon.

 If you want to share your ideas with others, there can be the opportunity later.
 If you want to stay private, we’ll respect this.